14. Appendix 4

 - Possession Action should not be taken if tenants have made and successfully maintained repayment arrangements, including direct deductions from the appropriate state benefit.

-- If housing benefit issues are outstanding, court action should be delayed.
+- If housing benefit or universal credit issues are outstanding, court action should be delayed.

 - Court action should be the last resort when all other action has failed to result in repayment of arrears.